Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A Developer needs to design an application running on AWS that will be used to consume Amazon SQS messages that range from 1 KB up to 1GB in size.
 How should the Amazon SQS messages be managed?

-- [ ] Use Amazon S3 and the Amazon SQS CL.
+- [ ] Use Amazon S3 and the Amazon SQS CLI.
 - [x] Use Amazon S3 and the Amazon SQS Extended Client Library for Java.
-- [ ] Use Amazon EBS and the Amazon SQS CL.
+- [ ] Use Amazon EBS and the Amazon SQS CLI.
-- [ ] Use Amazon EFS and the Amazon SQS CL.
+- [ ] Use Amazon EFS and the Amazon SQS CLI.

 **[⬆ Back to Top](#table-of-contents)**